TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 2/Jeremiah 2.25.md

 ---

-Withhold thy foot from being unshod, and thy throat from thirst: but thou saidst, It is in vain; no, for I have loved strangers, and after them will I go.
+"Withhold your foot from being unshod, and your throat from thirst.
+But you said, 'It is in vain.
+No, for I have loved strangers, and I will go after them.'